 I used the unity post processing stack, as it was the most complete package and was the fastest and easiest to expand.

 I used the standard effects, like color grading, bloom, AA and chromatic aberration.
-There was one effect in particular I really wanted, that I grew accustomed to.
+There was one effect, in particular, I really wanted, that I grew accustomed to.
 I'm talking about Motion Blur.
-Unfortunately motion blur requires motion vectors and the default Sprite shaders did not provide such functionality, so I had to extend them and add motion vector capabilities.
-In the end it was worth having that sweet subtle motion blur that just makes everything feel smooth and that makes motion feel more impactful.
+Unfortunately, motion blur requires motion vectors and the default Sprite shaders did not provide such functionality, so I had to extend them and add motion vector capabilities.
+In the end, it was worth having that sweet subtle motion blur that just makes everything feel smooth and that makes motion feel more impactful.

 Even though ECS is praised mainly for its performance and ability to play perfectly with multithreading, having a data and logic separation steers you towards thinking differently about the way you approach and design systems.
-It gives you a lot of power when it comes to memory management and not relaying on the Garbage Collection as much.
+It gives you a lot of power when it comes to memory management and not relying on the Garbage Collection as much.
 Even if you don't use multithreading everywhere, the ability to so quickly is always there.

 I also love the fact that dependency injection plays so well with ECS.
-Oh and of course, serialization integration comes basically for free.
+Oh, and of course, serialization integration comes basically for free.

-In the end I've become quite keen on using ECS and will probably keep using it in the future.
+In the end, I've become quite keen on using ECS and will probably keep using it in the future.
 I can't wait for unity to expand on ECS and see where Editor integration will lead us.